benjsmyth/algorithms/sorting/bubble-sort/README.md

         END FOR
         n = sorted
     WHILE n > 1
-END
+END ALGORITHM
 ```
 ## Complexity
-Bubble sort is a very inefficient algorithm.
-In the best case, the time complexity is `O(N)`, but in the average and worst cases, that becomes `O(N^2)` because the algorithm must compare an element to the rest of the elements in the list.
-Even when optimized, the time this takes grows exponentially as the number of elements grows.
+Optimized or not, bubble sort is an inefficient algorithm.
+In the best case the time complexity is `O(N)`, but in the average and worst cases that becomes `O(N^2)` because the algorithm must compare an element to the rest of the elements in the list.
 However, bubble sort has a space complexity of `O(1)` because it only requires a constant amount of auxiliary space.